Mineralt/mobile-miner-sdk-android/README.md

 # MinerAlt SDK for Android

+Note: you must have mineralt.io account to use this SDK.

 ## Contents
 SDK distribution contains two files:
 * `mlt-release.aar`: Android library (SDK) for mobile miner